wetix/centrifugo/docs/content/server/configuration.md

 }
 ```

 The only field that is required is **secret**.
-Secret used to create HMAC signs.
-Keep it strong and in secret!
+Secret used to check JWT signature (more about JWT later).
+Keep it strong and in secret as its name says.

 ### TOML file